Hang gliding 1978 and 1979 part 2

 The UP Mosquito was unique in its combination of forward-canted king post, triangular tip fins, and heavily bowed leading edges.
 A British pilot reported that the leading edge tubes were straight, but when launching in light wind, they took up their curved alignment part way through the launch run with an alarming clunk!

-The Mitchell Wing was, like the earlier Icarus 2 and 5 by Taras Kiceniuk Jr. and Volmer Jensen’s VJ-23 and VJ-24, a rigid hang glider that required a trailer to transport it.
-Like the Icarus 5, it was a tail-less monoplane in which aerodynamic stability is built into the wing, as is the case with most flex-wing (Rogallo) hang gliders.
-Unlike the Icarus 5, the Mitchell Wing was ‘cantilevered’; its structural strength was built inside the wing rather than relying on external struts and cables.
-Roll and yaw control were provided by tip rudders, much as with the Icarus rigids and the ‘semi rigid’ Fledgling, while pitch control was by pilot weight shift.
+The Mitchell Wing was a tail-less monoplane in which aerodynamic stability is built into the wing (mostly…) as is the case with most flex-wing (Rogallo) hang gliders.
+Unlike most other rigids of the time, the Mitchell Wing was ‘cantilevered’; its structural strength was built inside the wing rather than relying on external struts and cables.

-George Worthington, a former US Navy pilot, became a world distance record-holding hang glider pilot in his fifties and sixties flying a Mitchell Wing as well as flying flex-wing hang gliders in the Owens valley.
-Chuck Rhodes (pictured) having started on standard Rogallos in 1974, bought Worthington’s glider.
-Rhodes was also in the navy, eventually rising to captain rank, which left him with less time for hang gliding than he would have liked.
-In 2006 he donated the Mitchell Wing to the Experimental Aircraft Association museum in Oshkosh, Wisconsin. (*)
+George Worthington, a former US Navy pilot, became a world distance record-holder in his fifties and sixties flying a Mitchell Wing as well as flying flex-wing hang gliders in the Owens valley.

 While sandbag testing of single surface gliders suspended upside-down is effective (refer to the related topics menu Testing for stability and structural strength) there is a particular problem with sandbag testing of double surface sails: You cannot reach the underside of the upper surface to put sandbags on it.
 Even if you could — and even if there was enough room — how many sandbags should you place on the lower surface to add an ‘upward’ (downward in the Hiway upside-down test) force on the cross-tubes?